 Whole Life Savings Insurance (sometimes referred to as “Participating Whole Life Insurance”) offers both savings elements (with guaranteed and non-guaranteed returns) and life coverage (i.e. death benefit).
 While all products offer whole life coverage, some products have higher death coverage element, and some focus more on wealth accumulation.
 The premium is usually level with limited payment term.
 10Life rates the products based on the guaranteed returns, projected returns and death benefit multiples.

 Qualifying Deferred Annuity Policy (QDAP) satisfies the Insurance Authority (IA)’s criteria on deferred annuity products.
 The policyholder of QDAP can enjoy tax deductions on the premium up to a limit of HK$60,000 deductible per year.
 Both the product break-even year and the rate of return can be enhanced if tax savings are considered, particularly for policyholders with high marginal tax rates.
-10Life rates the products based on mainly the returns, assuming the policyholder starts paying premium at age 45.
+10Life rates the products based on mainly the returns, assuming the policyholder starts paying premium at age 35 or age 45.

 Qualifying Deferred Annuity Policy (QDAP) satisfies the Insurance Authority (IA)’s criteria on premium, payment period, annuity income period and disclosures.
 The policyholder of QDAP can enjoy tax deductions on the premium paid.
-10Life rates the products based on mainly the returns and income period, assuming the policyholder starts paying premium at age 45 for retirement planning purpose.
+10Life rates the products based on mainly the returns and income period, assuming the policyholder starts paying premium at age 45 for long term retirement planning purpose.